tschatzl/tschatzl.github.io/_posts/2025-04-01-jdk24-g1-serial-parallel-gc-changes.md

 tags: [GC, G1, Parallel, Serial, JDK 24, Performance]
 ---

 JDK 24 has been [released](https://openjdk.java.net/projects/jdk/24/) a few weeks ago.
-This post is going to provide the usual brief look on changes to the stop-the-world collectors in OpenJDK in that release.
+This post provides a brief overview of the changes to the stop-the-world collectors in OpenJDK in that release.
 Originally I thought there was not much to talk about, hence the delay, but in hindsight I have been wrong.

 Similar to the [previous release](/2024/07/22/jdk23-g1-serial-parallel-gc-changes.html) JDK 24 is a fairly muted one in the GC area, but there are good things on the horizon particularly for JDK 25 that I will touch on at the end of this post :)